ivzhelev/mentorship-program/homework/homework-8.md

 - Practice on LeetCode easy problems (e.g., array manipulation).

 **Homework:** Expand the CSV with 10-20 real Bulgarian items (students research via web), and write a search function.
+(Optional): OpenCode - think how we could use it for our project?